kentsay/TIL/ocr/menu-digitization.md

 8. Lack of tools and services that allow easy custom model building

+### Simple work flow
+I have test using tesseract ocr.
+However, the first thing I need to solve is detect text block within a image.
+This is a cluster problem that can be solved by many other algorithms such as [CRNN-Keras](https://github.com/qjadud1994/CRNN-Keras) and [SSD\_detectors](https://github.com/mvoelk/ssd_detectors).
+Once we identity the text blocks, we can apply OCR over each text block and extract text of out it.

+### More comprehensive flow
+Comparing with the above flow, a more comprehensive flow will be pre-processing image first before applying anything.
+The flow looks like this:
+1. Image pre-processing
+2. OCR
+3. Information extraction
+4. Review

 ### Reference
 - [Menu Digitization with OCR and Deep Learning](https://nanonets.com/blog/menu-digitization-ocr-deep-learning/)